James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 “It’s a great character and I’m very excited,” he told the Mirror.
 “But that was one thing that I discussed with Cary.
 I said, ‘We cannot identify him with any act of terrorism reflecting an ideology or a religion.
 That’s not something I would entertain, so if that is why I am your choice then you can count me out’.
 But that was clearly not his vision.
 So he’s a very different kind of terrorist.”

 Alongside Malek are a host of famous names.
-Ana de Armas is believed to be Bond’s love interest, Paloma, while Captain Marvel’s breakout star Lashana Lynch has joined as a character called Nomi, who will reportedly get the code name 007 after Bond retires.
+Ana de Armas will play an engimatic gun-toting character named Paloma, while Captain Marvel’s breakout star Lashana Lynch has joined as a character called Nomi, who will reportedly get the code name 007 after Bond retires.

 In an interview with Tech Radar, Lynch said that No Time To Die fixes the problematic depiction of female characters that James Bond films have suffered in the past.